MicrosoftDocs/memdocs/memdocs/configmgr/comanage/autopilot-enrollment.md

 - Windows devices running one of the following versions:

-  - Windows 10 version 20H2 with the latest cumulative update, or later

   - Windows 11

+  - At least Windows 10, version 20H2, with the latest cumulative update

 - Register the device for Autopilot.
 For more information, see [Windows Autopilot registration overview](../../autopilot/registration-overview.md).